Data standards#

 These standards:

-…are community-developed and -maintained.
+- …are community-developed and -maintained.

 If you are a provider or user of TDC data, you are part of this community, and your contributions are welcome and encouraged!
 To raise or propose changes to the source text of this page, you can start or join a discussion, file an issue, or open a pull request for review.

-…use key words from RFC 2119 to indicate requirement levels.
+- …use key words from RFC 2119 to indicate requirement levels.

 These include words in boldface like must / required; should / recommend(ed); and may / optional.
 Taken together, data and/or processes that fulfill all the ‘required’ standards can be considered “TDC formatted”.
 Data that also fulfill all the recommended and optional standards represent best practices.

-…are implemented by TDCI itself.
+- …are implemented by TDCI itself.

-TDCI processes, the TDC infrastructure, the code in this transport_data Python package, and TDCI data products such as “TDCI Harmonized” data serve as examples for best-practice implementation of these standards.
+Python package, and TDCI data products such as “TDCI Harmonized” data serve as examples for best-practice implementation of these standards.- …build on and connect to other standards (instead of duplicating or reinventing them).

-For instance, for the GEO code list, TDCI does not define a new list of codes or names, but incorporates ISO 3166 or other codes defined by larger institutions by reference.
+code list, TDCI does not define a new list of codes or names, but incorporates ISO 3166 or other codes defined by larger institutions by reference.- …aim to be complete and precise.

 In practice this means the standards are quite long, and examples are deliberately kept short.
 TDCI develops and supports community development of tutorials, guides, explainers, in multiple languages and media, targeted to different audiences, that help with the adoption of these standards.
 These must promote a correct implementation of the standards, and may give more detailed and elaborate examples.